St Lucia is a super popular tourist destination famous for its mountainous scenery, jungle landscapes and epic white sandy beaches.

 This powdery white beach sits at the base of the colossal Piton mountains and comes complete with crystal clear turquoise waters.

-It’s a fantastic snorkeling location too so you can jump into the ocean to meet tropical fish like butterflyfish, parrotfish, eels and even barracudas.
+Sugar Beach is a fantastic snorkeling location too so you can jump into the ocean to meet tropical fish like butterflyfish, parrotfish, eels and even barracudas.

 Another beach that I love is Grande Anse Beach which is much quieter and more secluded.
 It feels more wild and rugged compared with other beaches in St Lucia.